 Challenges fleet managers face with EV adoption

 Lack of charging station infrastructure

-While there were only 20,000 charging stations for electric cars in the country in 2018, the U.S. had approximately 78,500 charging outlets and almost 25,000 charging stations in March 2020.
-And there’s a big need for them — there will be an estimated 15 million plug-in EVs on the road in 2030, 15 times the current amount.
-Luckily, experts predict to see more and more public charging stations around the U.S. between now and 2023.
+While there are 130,000 public charging stations for electric cars in the country in 2023 — there will be an estimated 15 million plug-in EVs on the road in 2030, 15 times the current amount.
+Luckily, experts predict to see more and more public charging stations around the U.S. between now and 2024.